bansalHimanshi/DanceWebsite/README.md

 A brief description of your project.

 ## Description
-This is description for master branch
+This is description for conflict-demo
 A more detailed description of the project and its purpose.

 #Steps to Run the Project